oluwakemiegbinola/alx-backend-javascript/0x04-TypeScript/README.md

 TypeScript

 TypeScript is a programming language developed by Microsoft.
 It is a superset of JavaScript, which means that any valid JavaScript code is also valid TypeScript code.
 TypeScript adds static typing to JavaScript, enabling developers to catch errors at compile-time rather than runtime.
 This can lead to more robust code and better tooling support, especially in larger codebases.
+Basic types in Typescript
+Interfaces, Classes, and functions
+How to work with the DOM and Typescript
+Generic types
+How to use namespaces
+How to merge declarations
+How to use an ambient Namespace to import an external library Basic nominal typing with Typescript

 Some key features of TypeScript include: